mlcommons/inference_results_v4.1/README.md

 ### Setup the site and fetch the template code
 ```
-bash docinit.sh
+bash run.sh
 ```
-(Use docinit.bat on Windows)
+(Use run.bat on Windows)

 ### Run the site